bootlin/snagboot/docs/snagflash.md

 and the [U-Boot
 docs](https://elixir.bootlin.com/u-boot/v2023.04/source/doc/android/fastboot.rst).

-### Interactive Fastboot mode
+### Extended Fastboot mode for U-Boot

-Interactive mode provides a set of more complex commands that leverage basic Fastboot commands to perform various flashing tasks.
+This mode provides a set of enhanced Fastboot commands which leverage U-Boot-specific functionalities to perform various flashing tasks.
 Interactive commands can be passed to a CLI prompt with the "-i" flag, and can also be read from a file using the "-I" option.

-Interactive mode flashing commands handle writing files larger than the Fastboot memory buffer by slicing them up into sections.
+Extended Fastboot mode flashing commands handle writing files larger than the Fastboot memory buffer by slicing them up into sections.
+They also support bmap sparse files and GPT table formatting.

-The following command set is supported:
+The following set of commands are available:

 ```
-help_text = """snagflash interactive mode
+help_text = """snagflash extended Fastboot mode
 syntax: <cmd> <arg1> <arg2> ...
 commands: